5 Math Activities for Preschool and Kindergarten

 This math activity is also a great mix of math and visual art.
 I love hands-on learning!

-Kindergarten and Preschool Math Activity #3
+Math Activities for Kindergarten and Preschool #3

-math activities for preschool and kindergarten
+math activities for preschool and kindergarten shows a bin of popsicle sticks and cut out shape cards.

 This math activity is a great opportunity for children to practice creating shapes and is a hands-on alternative to a pencil and paper task.